Final Destination 3: Plot

 While identifying the next two survivors from the photographs, Wendy realizes they are her sister Julie and one of her friends, prompting Wendy and Kevin to rush to the local tricentennial fair to save them.
 Kevin saves Julie from being impaled on a harrow, but when Wendy tries to question her sister about the next person in line to die, an airborne flagpole fatally impales Julie's friend Perry Malinowski.
 After Wendy saves Kevin from an exploding propane canister, the trio is confronted by a grief-stricken Ian, who blames Wendy for Erin's death.
 An unstable cart of fireworks blasts in Wendy's direction, which she, Kevin, and Julie barely evade.
 It later hits a cherry picker, causing it to collapse on Ian, bisecting him.

 Five months later, Wendy experiences more omens while riding a subway train with her roommate Laura and her friend Sean.
 As Wendy is about to disembark, she suddenly reunites with Julie and Kevin, who had also boarded the train.
 Wendy receives another premonition that the train will crash, killing everyone on board.
-Panicked, the remaining survivors attempt to stop the train as it crashes off-screen.
+Panicked, the remaining survivors attempt to stop the train as it seemingly crashes off-screen.